shristi76/Green_loop/README.md

-# ♻️ Green Loop — Giving Items a Second Life
+# ♻️ Green Loop — Join the loop.
+Plant a better tomorrow

 > A sustainable platform that connects unused items to those in need — through donations, AI-driven reuse ideas, and eco-friendly logistics.